-English literature encompasses a variety of writing types, from novels and plays to poems and essays.
-English literature teachers help students explore English literature from a writing and historical standpoint.
+English literature encompasses a variety of genres, from novels and plays to poems and essays.
+English literature teachers help students explore the range of English literature from all over the world.
 Those who teach at the secondary level typically need at least a bachelor's degree with coursework in both education and English literature, along with state licensure.
-Teachers at the postsecondary level typically hold a doctoral degree, though a master's degree can sometimes lead to work in junior colleges.
+Teachers at the post-secondary level typically hold a doctoral degree, although a master's degree can sometimes lead to work in junior colleges.

 |Career Title||High School English Teacher||College English Literature Teacher|

 |Required Education||Bachelor's or master's degree in English or education||Master's or Ph.D. in English Literature|

 |Projected Job Growth (2014-2024)*||6% for all high school teachers||13% for all postsecondary teachers|

 |Median Salary (2015)*||$57,200 for all secondary school teachers||$61,990 for postsecondary English language and literature teachers|

 Source: *U.S. Bureau of Labor Statistics

 English Literature Teacher Career Info

 From Chaucer to Shakespeare to Hemingway and beyond, English literature includes more than just novels and poetry from England.
 It also encompasses the work of American authors and writers from any other country whose creative work is written in English.
 Those who enter the teaching field as English literature teachers typically have a love for literature, which they share with (and ideally transmit to) their students.